List of digital television deployments by country: Malaysia

 Malaysia started DVB-T tests in 2006, and the first DTTB services were rolled out in a few areas of the country in January 2014.
 On 6 June 2017, digital television officially launched in the country with the launch of MYTV Broadcasting.
-Nine channels are being broadcast on the service, including: TV1, TV2, TV3, NTV7, 8TV, TV9, TVi, TV Alhijrah, and BNC News.
+Nine channels are being broadcast on the service, including: TV1, TV2, TV3, NTV7, 8TV, TV9, TV Okey, TV Alhijrah, and Bernama TV.
 Analogue broadcast is scheduled to be phasing out in stages by 3rd quarter of 2019.
 Langkawi become the first area of analogue television switch off that were executed on 21 July at 02:30 AM (UTC+8).
 Further on 6 August, the Malaysian Communications and Multimedia Ministry released a complete list of transition date on the remaining areas with central and southern West Malaysia to be commenced on 19 August, northern West Malaysia on 2 September, eastern coast West Malaysia on 17 September and entire East Malaysia on 30 September.
 The switch over in West Malaysia are fully completed on 16 October at 12:30 AM (UTC+8), while the final switch over in East Malaysia are completed on 31 October also at 12:30 AM (UTC+8) as scheduled.